rjnp2/Data-Science/tutorial/3. Mathematics/readme.md

       - **Probability Rules & Axioms, Bayes’ Theorem, Random Variables,Variance and Expectation Conditional and Joint Distributions, Standard Distributions (Bernoulli, Binomial, Multinomial, Uniform and Gaussian**
       - **Statistics - Descriptive & Inferential**
       - **Moment Generating Functions, Maximum Likelihood Estimation (MLE), Prior and Posterior, Maximum a Posteriori Estimation (MAP).**

-## 3. Multivariate Calculus:
-  - Some of the necessary topics include

-      - **Differential and Integral Calculus, Partial Derivatives, Vector-Values Functions, Directional Gradient**

-      - **Hessian, Jacobian, Laplacian and Lagragian Distribution.**

 ## 4. Algorithms and Complex Optimizations:
   - This is important for understanding the computational efficiency and scalability of our Machine Learning Algorithm and for exploiting sparsity in our            datasets.
   - Knowledge of